awsdocs/aws-codebuild-user-guide/doc_source/change-project.md

    ```

 1. To change information about the way build output artifacts are stored, in **Show advanced settings**, change the value of **Artifacts packaging**\.

+1. To change whether build artifacts are encrypted, use **Disable artifacts encryption**\.

 1. To change the amount of memory and vCPUs that are used to run builds, in **Show advanced settings**, change the value of **Compute type**\.